SimGus/Chatette/README.md

 Specifically, *Chatette* implements a Domain Specific Language (*DSL*) that allows you to define templates to generate a large number of sentences, which are then saved in the input format(s) of *Rasa NLU*.

-The *DSL* used is a superset of the excellent project [*Chatito*](https://github.com/rodrigopivi/Chatito "Chatito's GitHub repository") created by Rodrigo Pimentel. (*Note: the DSL is actually a superset of Chatito v2.1.x for Rasa NLU, not for all possible adapters.*)
+The *DSL* used is a near-superset of the excellent project [*Chatito*](https://github.com/rodrigopivi/Chatito "Chatito's GitHub repository") created by Rodrigo Pimentel. (*Note: the DSL is actually a superset of Chatito v2.1.x for Rasa NLU, not for all possible adapters.*)

 An interactive mode is available as well: